 Reminder: Avoid adding too much Oil in one pour; a few ounces at a time is enough to avoid overfilling.

 - Check the oil level after each pour but allow the Oil to settle first before rechecking.

 - Be sure to clean the dipstick after each pour to get precise results.

 - If you don’t get the correct measurements, wipe the dipstick again and recheck the oil level.

 - Don’t add too much oil.
 The optimum oil level should be between the minimum and maximum levels.

 Step 5: Reinstall the Oil Fill Cap

-Please normalize checking for the oil level in your mower before mowing.
-This way, you will get updated on the oil level, and the mower won’t run out of Oil.
+Please normalize checking for the oil level in your lawn mower before mowing.
+This way, you will get updated on the oil level, and the lawn mower won’t run out of oil.